Particl-Community/academy/index.rst

 ==============================

 .. meta::
-   :description lang=en: Particl Marketplace is censorship-resistant eCommerce built on blockchain technology and respects your privacy.
+   :description lang=en: Particl Academy will guide to become an expert for responsible and sustainable e-commerce with Particl Marketplace.

 Particl Academy will guide you while you'll become an expert for responsible and sustainable e-commerce with |PM|.
 It's all about values and balance in life.